- Why Research

-Seeking to improve quality of life in older patients and to test age-appropriate interventions to diminish long-term effects of cancer therapies.
+- Seeking to improve quality of life in older breast cancer patients.

 P16, a gene that inhibits cell division, increases 10- to 20-fold between the ages of 20 and 80, making it a molecular marker of aging.

 In the coming year, Dr. Muss will continue his studies in patients of all ages to characterize the effect of chemotherapy on the immune system, using p16 as a marker of aging in immune cells.
-Other ongoing studies include 1) a walking program to see if moderate exercise can diminish the chemotherapy-induced aging of immune cells and maintain or improve body composition, quality of life and daily functioning; 2) assessing p16 levels in association with deaths due to non-breast cancer illnesses, such as heart disease.
+In addition, he continues his study to see if moderate exercise can diminish the chemotherapy-induced aging of immune cells and maintain or improve body composition, quality of life, and daily functioning.

 Dr. Muss is an experienced clinician-scientist, a Professor of Medicine at the University of North Carolina School of Medicine, and the Director of the Geriatric Oncology Program at the UNC Lineberger Comprehensive Cancer Center Program.
 He has a major interest and research expertise in the care of women with breast cancer and has developed and been PI of multiple clinical and translational trials.
 He was the lead author of a CALGB trial and seminal NEJM article that compared standard with oral chemotherapy in older women with early stage breast cancer.
 In addition, he has previously chaired the Breast Committee of the CALGB and currently is co-chair the Alliance (NCI Cooperative Group) Committee on Cancer in the Elderly.
 He has been Medical Oncology Chair and a member of the board of Directors of the American Board of Internal Medicine, and a member of the Board of Directors of the American Society of Clinical Oncology (ASCO) and the Conquer Cancer Foundation.
 He was awarded the B.J.
 Kennedy Award in Geriatric Oncology by ASCO, and was awarded the Susan G. Komen for the Cure Brinker Award for Scientific Distinction in Clinical Research in 2012.
 He served in the US Army in Vietnam where he was awarded the Bronze Star medal.
 His current research focuses on geriatric oncology and breast cancer, with a special interest in breast cancer in older women.